ImrahnF/notes-PROG27545/README.md

 ```
 The `@RequestParam` annotation looks for a request parameter named `data` which matches the form's `name="data"`.
 This is passed as the `data` argument in the `processForm()` method which then can be used as needed.

+## HTTP Session Listeners and Events
+Work on this

+## Loggers
+Work on this

 # Front-End
+Work on this

+# Game Page (extra - added onto the original project)
+Work on this